zinrai/chroot-pbuilder/README.md

-# chroot-aide
+# pbuilder-aide

-chroot-aide is a tool designed to simplify the creation, update, and login process for Debian GNU/Linux chroot environments using pbuilder.
+pbuilder-aide is a tool designed to simplify the creation, update, and login process for Debian GNU/Linux chroot environments using pbuilder.
 It streamlines the management of isolated Debian-based development and testing environments.

 ## Features